 How to Get Better at Push-Ups

-Push-up is an amazing body weight exercise which can be successfully used to record your physical strength.
+The push-up is an amazing body weight exercise which can be successfully used to record your physical strength.
 If there's a reason you need to take a body strength test, you may be wondering, how to do more push-ups and get a better evaluation.

-But before that, you have to know what's your base line.
+But before that, you have to know what's your baseline.
 To increase the number of push-ups you have to count the number of reps you can accomplish in a set period of time.

 Instructions for a push-up